 Right-click in the lower left corner of the screen, in the Quick Access Menu select Control Panel.
 In the opened window choose Programs and Features.

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "How To DIY"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the search.hhowtodiy.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the search.hhowtodiy.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 How To DIY browser hijacker removal from Internet browsers: